nikesh-iic/InnovationLabWebBackend/README.md

    **Using Docker Compose**

-   - Open your browser and go to: http://localhost:8080/swagger (or the URL shown in the terminal)
+   - Open your browser and go to: http://localhost:8080/swagger (or the URL shown in docker)

    **Without Using Docker Compose**